raabuchanan/3D_style_transfer/README.md

 3. **Viewing** The output file is inside the build folder.
 The format is .ply so the file can be viewed in any point cloud viewer such as MeshLab.

+## Scripts

+0. **Prerequisites:**
+    * Ubuntu 14.04
+    * COLMAP
+    * CUDA v7.5

+1. **Running:** To run the scripts modify the PROJECT_PATH and COLMAP_PATH to appropriate location.
+PORJECT_PATH needs to contain the images and/or the database depending on which script is ran.
+COLMAP_PATH is simply the path to COLMAP binaries assuming they were built but not installed.

+1. **Running:** Simply run the chosen bash script:

+`./3dcnn`

+3. **Scripts Description:**

+3dcnn: Runs 3D reconstruction using learned descriptor database.
+Assumes database already exists from the learned descriptors code.

+3ddense: Runs dense reconstruction on already existing sparse reconstruction from learned descriptor code.

+3dmesh: Runs mesh reconstruction.
+Useful for experimenting with different reconstructions from original images data but with stylized images.

+3drec: Standard 3D reconstruction.
+Requires images folder.

+3dstyle: Uses images to find and match descriptors and uses stylized images in style_image to 3D reconstruction with stylized color.
+Assumes folder images and style_images is present.
+Stylized images need to be same the same name as the original counterparts.

 ## Point Cloud coloring